replikativ/datahike/README.md

 <a href="https://github.com/replikativ/datahike/tree/development"><img src="https://img.shields.io/github/last-commit/replikativ/datahike/development"/></a>
 </p>

-Datahike is a durable [datalog](https://en.wikipedia.org/wiki/Datalog) database powered by an efficient datalog query engine.
-This project is a port of [DataScript](https://github.com/tonsky/DataScript) to the [hitchhiker-tree](https://github.com/datacrypt-project/hitchhiker-tree).
+Datahike is a durable [Datalog](https://en.wikipedia.org/wiki/Datalog) database powered by an efficient Datalog query engine.
+This project started as a port of [DataScript](https://github.com/tonsky/DataScript) to the [hitchhiker-tree](https://github.com/datacrypt-project/hitchhiker-tree).
 All DataScript tests are passing, but we are still working on the internals.
-Having said this we consider Datahike usable for small projects, since DataScript is very mature and deployed in many applications and the hitchhiker-tree implementation is at least heavily tested through generative testing.
+Having said this we consider Datahike usable for medium projects, since DataScript is very mature and deployed in many applications and the hitchhiker-tree implementation is heavily tested through generative testing.
 We are building on the two projects and the storage backends for the hitchhiker-tree through [konserve](https://github.com/replikativ/konserve).
 We would like to hear experience reports and are happy if you join us.

-Some presentations are available:
+You may find articles on Datahike on our company's [blog page](https://lambdaforge.io/articles)

+A selection of Datahike presentation can be found at:

 - [2019 scicloj online meetup](https://www.youtube.com/watch?v=Hjo4TEV81sQ).
 - [2019 Vancouver Meetup](https://www.youtube.com/watch?v=A2CZwOHOb6U).